vignesh4903/gitlearning/README.md

 This repository belongs to srivatsan you can ask ping me if you have any doubts in your ode base

 # TECH STACKS :
-Python, MySQL, Flask, HTML, CSS, Javascript
+Python, MySQL, Flask, HTML, CSS, Javascript, ReactJS